 Personal Injury Attorney Fees In Florida

-Over the years, we have entered into creative attorney fee relationships with our clients where we agreed to take less than the maximum fee permitted by the Florida Supreme Court.
+Over the years, we have entered into creative personal injury attorney fee relationships with our clients where we agreed to take less than the customary fee.
 For example, if a client has attempted to settle a case on their own and has received a $3,000.00 offer, which they didn’t accept, we might agree to accept only one-third of any amount we obtain over $3,000.00 so as not to penalize the client for hiring us.
 However, we are sometimes reluctant to accept those terms if it means a lawsuit must be filed to attempt to obtain recovery greater than the $3,000.00.
 That’s because the case may have many problems to the point where recovery over $3,000.00 is unlikely.

 Another example of being creative with our attorney fees is where, in our opinion, the case is not that good.
 We may agree to forego a fee on the amount a client was offered by the insurance company if the client agrees to pay some or all of the court costs, such as filing fees and court reporter fees.
 Filing and service of process fees can easily be $500.00 or more in Florida.
-In other words, if the client agrees to take some of the risk by paying for some or all of the costs, we are more likely to reduce the percentage or at least not take a fee on the amount a client was offered before we became involved in the case.
+In other words, if the client agrees to take some of the risk by paying for some or all of the costs, (usually in car accident cases or slip and fall cases) we are more likely to reduce the percentage or at least not take a fee on the amount a client was offered before we became involved in the case.

-Likewise, if the case is a very substantial one and a large settlement is likely to occur very early in the process, we will probably agree to accept less than the maximum, at least if the case settles prior to the filing of a lawsuit.
+Likewise, if the case is a very substantial one and a large settlement is likely to occur very early in the process, we will likely agree to accept less of an attorney fee than is customary.

-There are other situations where we may agree to work on a contingent fee that is less than the maximum allowed by the Florida Supreme Court.
-We make the decision to accept less than the maximum fee on a case-by-case basis.
+There are other situations where we may agree to work on a contingent fee that is less than what is customary.
+We make the decision to accept less than the customary fee on a case-by-case basis.

 Want to Know More?